wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-data.md

 ##Update the app to use the mobile service

 In this section you will update the universal Windows app to use the mobile service as a backend service for the application.
-You only need to make changes to the MainPage.xaml.cs project file in the GetStartedWithData.Shared project folder.
+You only need to make changes to the MainPage.cs project file in the GetStartedWithData.Shared project folder.

 [AZURE.INCLUDE [mobile-services-windows-dotnet-update-data-app](../includes/mobile-services-windows-dotnet-update-data-app.md)]